 I’m not sure if that’s a real site, but it serves my point well.
 Variety seems liberating at first, but just as I’ve mentioned previously, “creativity craves constraint” and the more limited your options the more ‘designed’ your result ends up looking.

 At this point I should also mention that I don’t put a lot of stock in the philosophy that you can choose specific colors to elicit specific responses in the audience.
 There’s a bit of evidence that certain colors can trigger consistent physiological responses, but I advise against assigning inherent ‘meaning’ to colors.
+The above two images are strongly “orange” but their “meaning” or artistic intent is quite different.

 Associating discrete connotative “values” to color is counterproductive, and I’ll underscore my opinion with an example.
 Take the color red for example.
 We all know red symbolizes love and sensuality.
 And danger.
 And good luck.
 Or a funeral color depending on where you’re from.
 So when I see red in a film I get thoughts of love/sensuality/danger/good luck/funerals.
-As a male, I don’t believe I’m capable of such mixed emotion.

 It’s definitely important in filmmaking to set up the audience with intentional associations around a given color, but that’s a very different thing than expecting a prescribed audience behavior by your use of a color.
 Red can be used to signify danger, but teach the audience that association by cleverly inserting red into set design, wardrobe, props and post color techniques that support the story and the association.